-Although containers are currently a stable experimental feature in Elementor, providing you with the ability to group and layout items more effectively.
-Once created, you can also save them as container templates that can be used repeatedly throughout your website to save you time during the creation process or when changes are required.
+After you convert a section to a container, you can save it as a container template that you can reuse repeatedly throughout your website to save time later on.
 You also can nest containers inside containers to create complex templates with ease.

-Note: While you can convert a page using sections and columns to containers, this is a one-way process.
-You cannot convert a container page to work with sections and columns.
+Important Note: While you can convert a page using sections and columns to containers, this is a one-way process.
+You cannot convert a container page to work with sections and columns!

 Converting sections to containers

-- Select the section you want to convert.
+- Hover over the section you want to convert.

 - In the Edit menu, expand Layout, and click Convert.

 The converter creates a duplicate of the section in a container below the original section.

 Tips for converting sections

 - While you can convert more than one section at a time, we recommend converting sections one at a time.
 This allows you to compare the original section to the container and make any necessary adjustments.